CyR1en/UnityPlayerPatcher/README.md

 ## How to Use
-**This patcher is no longer needed!** I've integrated a [better solution](https://github.com/CyR1en/UnityDoorstop-PEAK) within BepInExPack for PEAK.
+> This patcher is now integrated in my fork of [Unity Doorstop](https://github.com/CyR1en/UnityDoorstop-PEAK) that is included in the BepInExPack for PEAK.
+This allows me to patch UnityPlayer at runtime, giving you an untouched UnityPlayer.dll when the game closes.

 ### New way to bypass Vulkan
 Make sure you have the latest version of BepInExPack for PEAK ([5.4.75301](https://thunderstore.io/c/peak/p/BepInEx/BepInExPack_PEAK/))